byverdu/query-params-builder-chrome-extension/README.md

 In the options page you will define those params that will be available for all the tabs.
 In here you will set a description name and the key of the query string param.

-All fields are editable and changes are auto-saved once the field loses it's focus
+All fields are editable and changes are auto-saved once the field loses it's focus.

 You can also delete everything from this page.